SAP-samples/manage-apis-codejam/README.md

 Let's imagine we work for a company, ITeLO.
 ITeLO is a large enterprise with offices in 50 different countries.
 They currently use SAP S/4HANA Cloud as their main ERP and SAP SuccessFactors to manage their employees.
 Also, within their organization they have multiple development teams and they want to standarise how developers discover/consume/manage the APIs exposed by the variety of systems that they have in-house and external APIs that are consumed by their internal systems.

 Our task is to make accessible and organise the APIs from/consumed by the different systems/services in our landscape.
+Also, we want to control/limit the number of paths/operations exposed for certain APIs, e.g. the SAP S/4HANA Cloud Business Partner API.

 ## Prerequisites